distbit0/distbit.xyz/_posts/2022-09-05-capital-efficiency-of-futures-and-IRS.md

 		- time elapsed so far is 1 year
 	- the fixed rate receiver would need to have a margin at least as large as
 		- (5% - 1%) x $100 x 1 = $4
-	- I guess this could just be payed out on the fly rather than being kept as margin
+	- Could just be payed out on the fly rather than being kept as margin
-		- E.g. difference between collect vs drag
 - contract NPV margin: margin which is equal to the NPV of the remainder of the contract
 	- e.g.
 		- if the "fixed market rate" for this contract is now 3%